 Current Leadership Events and Training 2012-13

 - Making the Grade - Achieving 'Outstanding' Status - 26 April 2013 - In December 2012, Weatherhead High School was inspected by Ofsted under the new framework and was graded as Outstanding in all areas.
-With schools now facing increasing pressure to meet Ofsted's exacting new standards and with enquiries growing as to how we achieved this successful outcome, Weatherhead will hold a one day conference that aims to address the key issues.
-Places for the conference are limited to 50 delegates and will be designated on a first come first serve basis.
+With schools now facing increasing pressure to meet Ofsted's exacting new standards and with enquiries growing as to how we achieved this successful outcome, Weatherhead held a one day conference that aimed to address the key issues.

 Weatherhead Leadership Programme